The LINX® Reflux Management System

 - 99 percent of patients eliminated daily sleep disruption due to heartburn

-- 94 percent of patients were satisfied with their overal condition
+- 94 percent of patients were satisfied with their overall condition